Cat Doesn’t Trust Me After Vet Visit: Is This Normal?

 Cats that are motivated by food would enjoy some treats during the car ride and their veterinary visit.
 Avoid this if your cat suffers from motion sickness and discuss it with your vet prior to the car journey.
 Your vet may be able to dispense some medication to help with the nausea.

-How To Reduce Stress At The Veterinary Clinic
+How To Reduce Stress at the Veterinary Clinic

 When it comes to helping your cat relax at the actual veterinary appointment, we have a number of tips.
 First, find a vet that is cat-friendly and has a cat-friendly practice.
 You can also find fear-free certified vet clinics.